SituationBoard/SituationBoard/docs/ManualInstallation.md

 # Manual Installation
 To install SituationBoard you can use the automatic setup functionality provided by the ```sbctl``` tool (as described in [README.md](../README.md)).
 In addition, you can also install SituationBoard manually.
 Below is a description of the manual installation process.
-It assumes you are using Raspbian (aka Raspberry Pi OS) or another Debian-based Linux distro.
+It assumes you are using Raspberry Pi OS or another Debian-based Linux distro.
 The installation is divided into a general part (base installation) and optional parts that are only required when specific features are actually needed: